ramirocrego/my_website/content/teaching/GEE-2/index.md

 introduction to Google Earth Engine and the JavaScript language we use to code.
 Chapter 2 will guide you on the use of images and geometries, or raster and vector data.
 Chapter 3 is an introduction to image classifications.
-I have a differnet tutorial for fitting Species Distribution Models with GEE, that you can check out [here](link to SDM).
+I have a different tutorial for fitting Species Distribution Models with GEE, that you can check out [here](link to SDM).

 Each chapter will guide you on the use of code and all that code is